kshitizlondon/puzzapi/README.md

 **URI:** https://puzzapi.herokuapp.com/sumToTarget

-Gets a solution to the 2SUM and 3SUM problem.
+Returns a solution to the 2SUM and 3SUM problem.

 - **2SUM:** Return a combination of two different indices from a collection of integers whose corresponding elements add up to a target value.